 Statistics, on the other hand, generally uses established theories and focuses more on hypothesis testing.
 It is a more traditional discipline that has, from a broad perspective, changed little over the last 100 years or more, while data science has essentially evolved with the rising use of computers.

-You’ll also need a strong ability for organization.
-As we said earlier, there are millions of potential data points, so keeping each one conveniently tucked away in its own little corner, and making sure information is organized in a useful way is essential.
-Good organization will help you reach the right conclusions at the end of your work.
+Aspiring data scientists need a strong ability for organization.
+As we said earlier, there are millions of potential data points, so making sure information is organized in a useful way is essential.

-You’ll likely find that this career path can sometimes be full of frustration, so a hearty dose of stubbornness is a good thing.
+Data science can sometimes be full of frustration, so a hearty dose of stubbornness is a good quality.
 When things get tough and it seems like there couldn’t possibly be an answer to the problem, a good data scientist will keep reorganizing, reanalyzing, and working the data in the hopes that a new perspective will lead to a “Eureka!” moment.

-Other traits, like creativity, the strong ability to stay focused, and an acute attention to detail, will all help you in becoming a data scientist.
+Other traits, such as creativity, the strong ability to stay focused, and an acute attention to detail, will all help in becoming a data scientist.

 Data Scientist Education Requirements

-There are many paths to landing a career in data science, but for all intents and purposes, it is completely impossible to launch a career in the field without a college education.
-You will, at the very least, need a four-year bachelor’s degree.
-Keep in mind, however, that 73% of the professionals working in the industry have a graduate degree and 38% have a PhD.
-If your goal is an advanced leadership position, you will have to earn either a master’s degree or doctorate.
+There are many paths to landing a career in data science, but for all intents and purposes, it is nearly impossible to launch a career in the field without a college education.
+Data scientists need a four-year bachelor degree.
+Keep in mind, however, that 79% of the professionals working in the industry have a graduate degree and 38% have a PhD.
+If your goal is an advanced leadership position, you will have to earn either a master’s degree or doctorate degree.

 Some schools offer data science degrees, which is an obvious choice.
-This degree will give you the necessary skills to process and analyze a complex set of data, and will involve lots of technical information related to statistics, computers, analysis techniques, and more.
+Data science degrees will give you the necessary skills to process and analyze a complex set of data, and will involve technical information related to statistics, computers, analysis techniques, and more.
 Most data science programs will also have a creative and analytical element, allowing you to make judgment decisions based on your findings.

 While a data science degree is the most obvious career path, there are also technical and computer-based degrees that will help launch your data science career.
 Common degrees that help you learn data science include:

 The ability to understand people, businesses, and marketing is also a powerful tool in a data science career.
 The skills are often highlighted in business, psychology, political science, and various liberal arts degrees.
-These are often a great minor, complementing a data science degree or a technical degree.
+These are often great degree minors, complementing a data science degree or a technical degree.

 Data science is needed by nearly every business, organization, and agency in the country and across the globe, so there is certainly the chance for specialization.
-Many data scientists will be heavily specialized in business, often specific segments of the economy (such as automotive or insurance) or business-related fields like marketing or pricing.
-For example, a data scientist may specialize in helping car dealerships analyze their customer information and create effective marketing campaigns.
-Another data scientist may help large retail chains determine the perfect price range for their products.
+Many data scientists will be heavily specialized in business, often specific segments of the economy (such as automotive or insurance) or business-related fields like marketing or finance.

-Some data scientist work for the Defense Department, specializing in the analysis of threat levels, while other specialize in helping small startup businesses find and retain customers.
+Some data scientists work for the Defense Department, specializing in the analysis of threat levels, while others specialize in helping small startup businesses find and retain customers.
+There is no end to how companies, organizations and agencies can utilize the skills and knowledge of a data scientist.

 Data Scientist Career Path

-While you may have the skills needed to become a data scientist straight out of college, it’s not uncommon for people to need some on the job training before they are off and running in their careers.
-This training is often centered around the company’s specific programs and internal system, but it may include advanced analytics techniques that are not taught in college.
+It is not uncommon for graduates to need on the job training before they are off and running in their careers.
+This training is often centered around a company’s specific programs and internal systems.
+It may include advanced analytics techniques that are not taught in college.

-The world of data science is an always-changing area, so people working in this field need to constantly update their skills.
-They are continually training to stay at the leading edge of information and technology.
+The world of data science is constantly developing, so continuing education while working in this field is imperative to the job.
+Data scientists train throughout their careers to stay at the leading edge of information and technology.

 Data Scientist Jobs

-Data scientists work in many different settings, but the majority of them will work in office-like settings that allow people to work together in teams, collaborate on projects, and communicate effectively.
+Data scientists work in a variety of settings; the majority work in office environments that allow people to work together in teams, collaborate on projects, and communicate effectively.
 Much of the work may include uploading numbers and data into the system or writing code for a program that will analyze the information.

 The pace, atmosphere, and all-around tempo of the work environment will largely depend on the company and the industry you work in.
 You could work in a fast-paced work environment that emphasizes quick results, or you could work for an organization that values slow, methodical, detailed progress.

-You may find a work environment designed to encourage creative thinking, or you could work in an office that is designed for efficiency and effectiveness; it really depends on the type of data science you are doing and the nature of the business you work for.
+You may find a work environment designed to encourage creative thinking, or you could work in an office that is designed for efficiency and effectiveness; it depends on the type of data science you are pursuing and the nature of the businesses you work for.

 Pros & Cons

 There are many benefits to becoming a data scientist, and it doesn’t all center around pay.
 The job is a unique yet challenging career that offers a wide variety of daily tasks, and this variety is often cited as one of the main benefits.
-As a data scientist, you may work for a wide variety of companies, coming up with solutions and information related to customer retainment, marketing, new products, or general business solutions.
+As a data scientist, you may work for companies coming up with solutions and information related to customer retainment, marketing, new products, or general business solutions.
 This means you get to engage in unique and interesting topics and subjects that give you a wide perspective on the economy and world at large.

 Just like any career, there are some clear drawbacks.
 While the extreme variety of subjects gives you new challenges, it can also mean that you never get to fully dive into a specific topic.
-The technologies that you use will be constantly evolving, so you may find that the systems and software that you just mastered are suddenly obsolete.
+The technologies that you use will be constantly evolving, so you may find that the systems and software that you just mastered are suddenly moving on to different technologies.
 Before you know it, you need to learn a whole new system.
-This can also lead to lots of confusion, as determining which systems are the best for specific jobs is very tough.
+Hence, the fast-paced nature of the work.

 Data Scientist Salary

 These numbers seem to correlate with wage numbers from other sources as well.
-Glassdoor reports a salary average of $113,436 while PayScale has their earnings at $93,146.
+Glassdoor reports a salary average of over $113,450.
 A data scientist with 9 or more years of experience can expect a salary around $150,000 and those managing teams of ten or more can expect to earn close to $232,000.

 Any source you look at, you can see these advanced skills are in high demand.
 If you have the skills, training, and know-how that it takes to become a data scientist, you will likely earn a substantial income for the length of your career.
 There is more good news as well, as these professionals will be in high demand for the foreseeable future.

 Anyone working in the field of data science can expect the one-two punch of job security.
 Not only will they earn an income well above the national average, they can also expect their field to continue to grow over the coming decade.
-The demand for data scientists is well above national average and 50% higher than that of software engineers (17%) and data analysts (21%).
-The number of data scientists doubled over the last four years and some even quote the growth at 300%.
+The demand for data scientists is well above national average and 50% higher than that of software engineers (22%) and data analysts (25%).

 As more and more businesses rely on hard information for their decisions, the need for people who can not only compile the information, but can organize it, store it, interpret it, and discover trends, will be all the more important.
 Data collection by businesses will continue to grow, and data analysts should expect to be in high demand for years to come.

 There are many careers that are either branches of data science or extensions of the career.
-One of the jobs you may move into during your career is a senior data scientist.
-These professionals will use their training and advanced experience to create new and innovative approaches, lead data science teams, and build new prototypes and algorithms for analyzing information and reaching conclusions.
+One title data scientists may move into during their career is senior data scientist.
+These professionals use their training and advanced experience to create new and innovative approaches to data, lead data science teams, and build new prototypes and algorithms for analyzing information and reaching conclusions.

 Similar careers also include software development, computer network architects, database administrators, data analysts, and information security analysts.
 Any career that uses computer technology, information analysis, or forecasting could be a potential home for anyone trained or experienced in big data.